Mungosin/AVSP/README.md

 ### Getting the dataset
 The code will work on any dataset, it expects to get a root folder which will contain only images and/or folders with images

-The dataset we used was the OpenImage dataset and we used code from this github https://github.com/ejlb/google-open-image-download to download it effectively.
+The dataset we used was the OpenImage dataset and we used a downloader from this github https://github.com/ejlb/google-open-image-download to download it effectively.

 After u clone the repository and get the CSV files you execute this in your terminal: